 - The product is in production (users are working with it) and we are expanding it.
 Here, the tester’s focus is not only on the button (functionality) but also on the fact that users can perform ALL operations that are important to them.
 We will not release a separate feature – every time we will release the WHOLE PRODUCT (specifics of the development process).
 It is important to check that users can still work with it as before and without any new problems.

-Myth 3 - Testing should be 30% from development estimation
+Myth 3 – Testing should be 30% of development estimation

 This is also a fairly common idea about the direct connection between development estimations and testing estimations.